 The Common Measures Adoption Project is an effort that was spearheaded by the CYFERnet Evaluation Team at the University of Arizona and Virginia Tech in order to support CYFAR SCP grantees with their program evaluation efforts.
 This process included the systematic identification, review, and vetting of approximately 300 evaluation instruments in order to arrive at approved common measures for adoption by CYFAR grantees in seven short-term outcome areas: Leadership, Nutrition, Parenting, Physical Activity, Science, Technology, and Workforce Preparation.
 In addition, scales were identified to assess Core Competencies across all CYFAR programs.

-Please note that short term outcome Common Measures are available for children as young as third grade.
-At this time, no short term outcome Common Measures for youth Kindgergarten through Grade 2 are required.
-Self-report measures are not readily available for this age group, nor are they recommended.
+Please note that short-term outcome Common Measures are available for children as young as third grade.
+At this time, no short-term outcome Common Measures for youth Kindergarten through Grade 2 are required.
+Self-report measures are not readily available for this age group nor are they recommended.
 If you are serving K-2 youth, please collect demographic and participant level data.